7osssam/7osssam/README.md

 ###

-<p align="center">A passionate embedded software engineer with a strong passion for coding and a love for learning new technologies.</p>
+<p align="center">A passionate software engineer with a strong passion for coding and a love for learning new technologies.</p>

 ###